top of page

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

-Before I begin the analysis, I should mention that I do not currently own any shares in Zoom.
-I have used their products, which I really like, but I don't have a specific opinion about the company as an investment because I have never conducted a detailed investigation before today.
-If you would like to view or make a copy of my portfolio, you can find instructions on how to access it here.
-As always, I will strive to be objective in this analysis.
-If you want to purchase shares or fractional shares of Zoom, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started with as little as $50.
+For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares in Zoom.
+If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
+Instructions on how to accomplish this can be found here.
+I do, however, own stocks in Microsoft, which is considered a competitor of Zoom.
+Nonetheless, I will keep this analysis unbiased despite my position at Microsoft.
+If you want to purchase shares (or fractional shares) of Zoom, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

-I believe that Zoom currently does not have a moat, but it has the potential to build one.
+I believe that Zoom currently does not have a moat, but it has the potential to build one in the future.
 However, I feel very confident about the management.
 Later, I will use a discounted cash flow model to calculate a price for Zoom.
 But before I do that, let's take a look at some key financial metrics.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.